A Different Kind of Education

 A Mentored Leadership Education for the Scholar Phase

-LeaderEd High is a four-year, mentored leadership education program designed specifically for teens who are ready for Scholar Phase.
+LeaderEd High is a four-year, mentor-guided Leadership Education program for teens entering into or deepening their Scholar Phase.

 Not a School or Curriculum—A Mentored Program